cardo-org/Rembus.jl/docs/src/index.md

 Only authenticated components may use Pub/Sub private topics and private RPC methods.

 An URL string defines the identity and the connection parameters of a component.
-The [Supervised API](./supervised_api.md#component) page documents the URL format.
+The [Macro-based API](./macro_api.md#component) page documents the URL format.

 ## Index